 The Oglethorpe counseling center’s mission is to support the personal growth and satisfaction of all students in order to enhance their full participation in the University’s educational experiences.
 The counseling center provides a variety of services to meet the specific needs of students.
 Programs are designed to empower and motivate students to focus on issues relating to health and wellness.
-The counseling center upholds the Code of Ethics and Conduct of the State Board of Psychologists, based on foundations of confidentiality, integrity, and embracing and affirming differences.
+The counseling center upholds the Code of Ethics and Conduct of the State Board of Psychologists and the Georgia Board of Professional Counselors, Social Workers and Marriage Therapists, based on foundations of confidentiality, integrity, and embracing and affirming differences.

 Students come to the counseling center for a wide array of concerns.
 The most common issues that bring students to counseling are anxiety, depression, and relationship issues (with friends, romantic partners, roommates, professors, parents or others).
 Other concerns include homesickness or adjustment to college, identity issues, controlling the use of alcohol and other substances, body image or eating problems, sleep disturbance, grief, and low self-confidence.
-Students may utilize counseling services on campus for a limited number of sessions or be referred out to a specialist for long-term counseling.
+Students are eligible for services during the semesters they are currently enrolled in classes.

 The director of counseling services, who is a licensed psychologist, runs the center and coordinates all services.
-The other therapists are at various stages of completing graduate degrees in psychology.
-The graduate student therapists are supervised closely by either the director or another licensed mental health professional.
+The assistant director and staff therapists are licensed professional counselors and certified counselor supervisors.
+The graduate student interns are supervised closely by either the director or another licensed mental health professional.

 Counseling at Oglethorpe is a collaborative process that involves the development of a unique, confidential, helping relationship.
 In these relationships, therapists are facilitators who help their clients understand their own feelings, behaviors, relationships with others, and environments more accurately.
 Students are encouraged to examine their own values and priorities and to make choices that align with these priorities.

 - Individual Counseling: The Oglethorpe student meets one-on-one with a mental health therapist to discuss emotional concerns that are interfering with the ability to thrive academically and socially or to maintain a sense of well-being and pleasure.
-Individual therapy is generally time-limited.
+Therapeutic goals are established that guide the frequency of meetings.

 - Consultation: Consultation with counseling center staff is available for anyone who is concerned about a student’s emotional well-being.
 Consultation is provided to students, staff, faculty or parents who are concerned about an OU student.
 Counseling center clients may find it helpful for the counseling center to consult with accessibility services, athletics, or specific faculty in order to coordinate services for the client.
 Counseling center staff will not reveal a student’s status as a counseling center client without permission from the student.
 The counseling center staff also consults with faculty and staff in other areas of the University about topics related to mental health, such as suicide prevention, how to access services, understanding specific mental health issues like depression, and neurodiversity.